There’s a type of question I’ve seen a lot in closed parenting groups on social media.

 Anna* told me, “It’s mostly not about sex or boredom.
 It’s about intimacy.
 Or lack of it.
 You stop talking about things and that is the beginning of the undoing.”

-Could sleep deprivation be affecting your relationship?
-Listen to this episode of Kinderling Conversation to find out more:
+Is lack of sleep affecting your relationship?
+Listen to this episode of Feed Play Love:

 Finding your way back to desire when you’re stuck in a rut